jordanmswilliams/Portfolio/Portfolio_TODO.md

 35. Footer: Fix line art.
 36. About.html: fix Jordan pic to move up (off the bottom of the shape) and to the left a bit.
 37. About.html: add bullets to 'in my spare time' items
+40. Center links in header (drop down a little)